 R starts up in a mode that uses a base window to hold other windows.
 These other windows include a command line (where commands are typed), and possible windows to hold graphs or help pages.
-We will only use this command line to start the PMG GUI.
+In this project, we will only use this command line to start the PMG GUI.
 Go the command line and type library(pmg)

 Now minimize the R window.
-The PMG GUI should popup looking something like Figure 1.
+The pmg GUI should popup looking something like Figure 1.
+If you don't minimize the main R window, the pmg GUI windows will appear under the big R window.

-The key features are from left to right: a area where variables are shown, a command line under the Commands tab, a spreadsheet-like area for entering data under the Data tab, and a blurb about PMG.
+The key features are from left to right: a area where variables are shown, a notebook to hold some dialogs like a spreadsheet-like area for entering data under the Data tab, and a blurb about PMG and a command area under this notebook.
 On the top is a menubar giving access to many functions, and a toolbar with access to some basic features.